 As a musician, he is a songwriter whose music can best be described as a collection of murder ballads, tongue-in-cheek exercises in the macabre, with just enough bawdy songs about Star Trek and Star Wars to keep a convention audience rolling in the aisles.
 Many know him for his songs "Brains!" and "Land of the Dead" from the Cartoon Network show "The Grim Adventures of Billy And Mandy".

 Aurelio Voltaire's live shows, whether solo or with his skeletal orchestra, are full of stories and games.
 Many describe his shows as sitting around a fire while an old friend regales you with tales, presuming that old friend drinks a liter of rum a night, dates zombie prostitutes and wrestles Krakens.

-Voltaire has been recording and touring for over 15 years.
+Voltaire has been recording and touring for 20 years.
 He's released 11 full length albums.
 The first five were released by Projekt Records.
 These days, Voltaire self-releases most of his CDs.

 AURELIO VOLTAIRE FILMMAKING BIO: